 Have you ever had someone gasp in horror when they discovered your dog sleeps on your bed?
-Perhaps you’re a dog owner that wouldn’t dream of letting your dog in the bedroom?
+Perhaps you’re a dog owner who wouldn’t dream of letting your dog in the bedroom?
 Maybe you and your partner have heated debates about whether the dog can join you to catch some Zs.
-Or, perhaps you're one of those people that always ends up with the smallest sliver of space, right at the edge, while your dog sprawls out over the rest of your king size bed.
+Or, perhaps you're one of those people who always ends up with the smallest sliver of space, right at the edge, while your dog sprawls out over the rest of your king size bed.

 When it comes to this topic of debate, there is not a right or wrong approach.
 You just have to be aware of the pros and cons and make an informed choice.

 If you let your dog sleep on your bed, don’t worry, you’re not alone.
 An article published in the journal Human Nature in 2017 suggested that around half of all dog owners let them sleep in the bed or bedroom.

 The article also suggested that, while there can be problems that arise from this habit, the feeling of contentment it can create often outweighs them.

 Will It Impact the Quality of Your Sleep?

 There is no denying that sharing a bed with any species can disrupt your sleep.
 Any bed partner is likely to move and make noises that could wake you up, and Dogs' sleeping patterns are different from ours.
 It is not unusual for a dog to wake you up at the crack of dawn because they are ready to start their day.

 But there are benefits to cosleeping with a dog.
 In 2018, a study was published in the Anthrozoos Journal.
 The results suggested that women generally slept better and felt greater security and comfort sharing a bed with a dog than they did with a human partner!

 If you have a new puppy or rescue dog, sometimes allowing them to sleep in your bedroom will cause less disruption as they are more likely to settle being in your company.